1031 EXCHANGE CALIFORNIA

 Corcapa 1031 Advisors is committed to conducting due diligence on sponsors and offerings it provides to investor clients.

-Due Diligence is conducted on multiple levels by the sponsors, broker dealer Primex Prime and our branch Corcapa 1031 Advisors.
+Due Diligence is conducted on multiple levels by the sponsors, broker dealer DAI Securities, LLC and our branch Corcapa 1031 Advisors.
 We review third party property reports on the property: Appraisal, Property Condition Report and Environmental Reports.
 If there are any concerns raised from these reports follow up reports are requested.
 The Private Placement Memorandum or Prospectus is reviewed in detail at the Corcapa Branch level.

 Should these offerings pass our due diligence review, they are approved and may then be shown to investors for consideration.
 Of course, even the most advanced due diligence process cannot guarantee success and investors must review offering materials in detail to understand all the risks and benefits of a program.

 All real estate has risks, including if a property unexpectedly loses tenants or sustains substantial damage, there is potential for suspension of cash flow distributions (or rent).
 If a property fails, there is a possibility the investor could face depreciation recapture and resulting tax.

 Consult a tax professional or refer to IRS publications listed below for additional assistance with IRC Section 1031 Like-Kind Exchanges.

 Generally, 1031 exchanges and TICs are attractive in that they allow: